 David has been writing and learning about business, finance and globalization for a quarter-century, starting with a small New York consulting firm in the 1990s.

-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Georgia, you may want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in Georgia, you may want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.

 It’s a relatively simple process, as detailed in this step-by-step guide.

 If your business has a valid resale certificate, you can buy goods from a wholesaler without paying Georgia sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.